 A hearty Welsh breakfast fuels us for our hike along and above the northern banks of the River Wye, the fourth longest river in Britain.
-The Wye Valley walk is 136 miles and is in a designated area of outstanding natural beauty.
-This wide river valley is lush, and the Wye is one of the most important rivers in the UK for nature conservation.
+The Wye Valley walk spans 136 miles through a lush, protected river valley celebrated for its natural beauty and vital role in UK conservation.
 A short drive brings us to the start of our hike in Glasbury, its name derives from "clas," meaning church land, and is the burial site of St Cynidr, a 6th century bishop.
 Nowadays the village is a popular spot to fish and kayak.
 Keeping the river on our right, we walk east and pass under a row of aspen trees festooned with mistletoe.
-These hemiparasites were used in pagan times as fertility symbols and in the later Christian era the plant became associated with Christmas; surely you've heard of being kissed under the mistletoe!
-The route climbs up and away from the river before heading down into Llowes, a tiny village with an important stone cross.
-St Meilig's Cross dates to the 6th or
+The route rises from the river before descending into Llowes, a tiny village home to the ancient St. Meilig's Cross, dating back to the 6th or 7th century.

-7th century; Meilig is credited with founding a monastery in the area.
-Local legend recounts that the strong and powerful wife of William de Braose, lord of Hay-on Wye castle, while carrying stones in her apron to rebuild the castle, let one slip and it fell heavily on her shoe.
-The Lady Maud was so angry that she threw the stone over the River Wye where it landed in Llowes churchyard.
-The cross loving referred to as "Moll Walbee's Stone" is now safely housed in the church.
-We regain the riverbank, where we may see kingfishers and herons scanning the fresh water for fish as we go by.
-A 19th century stone arched bridge, originally a toll bridge, spans the river and is the entrance to a book-lover's mecca, Hay-on-Wye.
-Expect to see books in every direction-tiny Hay-on-Wye is home to more than 30 second-hand bookshops, with bookshelves lining the meandering lanes and treasured titles spilling forth.
-After some time to browse, we'll be treated to a guided tour through the history of the newly restored Hay Castle, opened in May 2022.
-The 12th century keep is Norman and played an important part in the buffer zone between Norman England and the princedoms of Wales.
+We rejoin the riverbank, where kingfishers and herons may be spotted hunting fish.
+A 19th century stone bridge leads to Hay-on-Wye, a book-lover's mecca with over 30 second-hand bookshops lining its quaint lanes.
+After some time to browse, we'll be treated to a guided tour of Hay Castle, newly restored and reopened in 2022.
+The 12th century Norman keep served as a buffer between Norman England and the princedoms of Wales.
 It's neighboring Jacobean mansion built in 1640, in more peaceful times, was a family home of great elegance and wealth.
-After several owners, in 1960 the castle was bought by Richard Booth, the visionary and eccentric who came up with the idea of making Hay-on-Wye the first Book Town in the world.
+In 1960, the castle was bought by Richard Booth, the visionary and eccentric who came up with the idea of making Hay-on-Wye the first Book Town in the world.
 He lived in the castle and used it to store the truckloads of second-hand books he bought.
-In 1977 he declared Hay-on-Wye an Independent
+In 1977 he declared Hay-on-Wye an Independent Kingdom with himself as King and his horse Goldie as Prime Minister!